FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Introduction

 \section{Introduction}

-The RF coil in an MRI scanner is a very sensitive antenna tuned to the Larmor frequency of the nuclei in the investigated tissues.
-As such it can pick up interference signals from electromagnetic sources with nonzero spectral power within the bandwidth of the coil.
-Interference sources can couple to the coil capacitively and inductively via electric and magnetic fields, respectively \cite{Yang_2022}.

-Such electromagnetic interference (EMI) is detrimental for the quality of the reconstructed images and therefore needs to be suppressed as effectively as possible \cite{Bian_2024}.
-Common mitigation methods for EMI such as Faraday shielding around the subject may not be practical in space constrained environments and also limit the portability of the system.
-As an alternative, several papers have published effective EMI mitigation by subtraction of a weighted sum of filtered reference signals picked up by strategically placed antennas \cite{Bian_2024}.
-Some of these techniques are based on a dynamic correction model such as EDITER \cite{srinivas_external_2022} while others rely on deep learning \cite{liu_low-cost_2021,zhao_electromagnetic_2024,zhao_robust_2024}.
-These methods based on reference signals require multiple synchronized receive channels, and may therefore not be an ideal choice for low-cost low-field MRI \cite{Negnevitsky_2023}.
+Electromagnetic interference (EMI) is detrimental for the quality of the reconstructed images and therefore needs to be suppressed as effectively as possible.
+Common mitigation methods for EMI in low-field MRI such as Faraday shielding around the subject may not be practical in space constrained environments and also limit the portability of the system.
+As fully portable low-field MRI systems are an active area of research \cite{Zhao_2024, Cooley_2020} with portable systems now available in clinical research settings \cite{Yuen_2022}, this represents a challenge that should be addressed.
+Several papers have published effective EMI mitigation by subtraction of a weighted sum of filtered reference signals picked up by strategically placed antennas \cite{Bian_2024}.
+Some of these techniques are based on a dynamic correction model such as EDITER \cite{srinivas_external_2022} while others rely on deep learning \cite{liu_low-cost_2021,zhao_electromagnetic_2024,zhao_robust_2024, Zhao_2024, Lu_2025}.
+These methods based on reference signals require multiple synchronized receive channels, and may therefore not be an option for every low-field MRI implementation which can lack this functionality \cite{Negnevitsky_2023}.